Experts warn of election ‘havoc’ across the US if North Carolina case succeeds

 “Yes, absolutely,” she said.
 “And that’s why it’s so concerning that this notion could remove the power of voters to enact laws through direct democracy.”

-Iowa Capital Dispatch is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
-Iowa Capital Dispatch maintains editorial independence.
-Contact Editor Kathie Obradovich for questions: info@iowacapitaldispatch.com.
-Follow Iowa Capital Dispatch on Facebook and Twitter.
+Arizona Mirror is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
+Arizona Mirror maintains editorial independence.
+Contact Editor Jim Small for questions: info@azmirror.com.
+Follow Arizona Mirror on Facebook and Twitter.